What is Respect?

 What types of respect exist?

-In this text, the term "respect for persons" without evaluation shall be defined.
+In this text, the term "respect for persons" without evaluation will be explained.

 What is respectful and what is disrespectful?